 Cedar School, located in Al Warqaa 1, is a new English National Curriculum school due to open in September 2021.

-Cedar School is a new UK curriculum all-through school which will open for Primary only classes in September 2021 (postponed from its original 2020 date) adding additional year groups over a phased period.
+Cedar School is a new English National Curriculum all-through school which will open for Primary only classes in September 2021 (postponed from its original 2020 date) adding additional year groups over a phased period.